Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   Selected attribute on the right side of the view.
 The attribute cannot be changed.

 - *Language*
   Language of the destination attribute.
 The drop-down list is read-only.
-The drop-down list is only displayed when the destination attribute is multilingual.
+The drop-down list is only displayed when the destination attribute is multi-language.

 - *Channel*
   Channel of the destination attribute.
 The drop-down list is read-only.
 The drop-down list is only displayed when the destination attribute is multi-channel.